sanand0/tools-in-data-science-public/project-data-analyst-agent.md

 curl "https://app.example.com/api/" -F "questions.txt=@question.txt" -F "image.png=@image.png" -F "data.csv=@data.csv"
 ```

+`questions.txt` will ALWAYS be sent and contain the questions.
+There may be zero or more additional files passed.

 The answers must be sent within 3 minutes in the format requested.

+> [!WARNING] > \*\*These are not the final questions you'll be evaluated on.
+These examples are indicative.

 ## Sample questions